pyinfra-dev/pyinfra/docs/connectors.md

 + Modify how commands are executed (`@ssh`, `@local`)
 + Both of the above (`@docker`)

 Each connector is described below along with usage examples.
+Some connectors also accept certain data variables which are also listed.

 **Want a new connector?** If interested in building a connector, check out [the existing code](https://github.com/Fizzadar/pyinfra/tree/master/pyinfra/api/connectors).
 Be sure to add tests and documentation.